davidmarne/obsidian-json-schema/README.md

   - [x] status bar shows validation error count
   - [ ] jump to location
   - [ ] human readable paths
-- creating notes from a schema
-  - [ ] create empty note from schema
-  - [ ] leverage `react-json-schema-form` (or something similar) to prompt for inputs/unknowns when creating new notes from a schema
 - schema generator
   - [x] generate json schema from note
   - [ ] option to generate schema for just properties section (rather than the whole markdown file)